 Generating jobs and investment

 The renewable energy industry is job-intensive.
-Germany’s fast-growing renewable energy industry already employs more than the coal and nuclear industries in that country combined.
+More than three times as many Victorians are employed in solar as in coal!
+Overseas, Germany’s fast-growing renewable energy industry already employs more than the coal and nuclear industries in that country combined.
 Spain’s wind industry has revitalized regional economies and supports more than 30,000 jobs.
-It will support twice that many by 2010.
 Meanwhile, yesterday’s energy industries are shedding jobs.

 Australian coal industry employment dropped 30 percent in just four years between 1996 and 2000.